Securing Your Documents: A Comprehensive Guide to PDF Digital Signature Validation

 • Understand that self-signed certificates can't be automatically validated by Adobe.
 These certificates aren't issued by a trusted Certificate Authority (CA), making automatic validation impossible.

 • Adding self-signed certificates to the list of Trusted Identities is an option, but should be done with caution.
-Validating digital signatures - To trust a certificate, it must be added to the user's trusted identity list in the Trusted Identity Manager.
+To trust a certificate, it must be added to the user's trusted identity list in the Trusted Identity Manager.

 • Carefully assess the security risks of trusting unknown certificates.
 Only add certificates from sources you fully trust to mitigate potential threats.